clawrence00/bbqtime/README.md

-# Milestone Project 4: BBQ TIme
+# Milestone Project 4: BBQ Time

 ![Mockup on different screen sizes of home page](https://github.com/clawrence00/bbqtime/blob/main/docs/images/mockup.png) Welcome to my fourth milestone project with the Code Institute.
 The purpose of this project is to